cobrbra/ICBioMark/README.md

 Before we do this, however, we need to talk about mutation types.
-Our procedure models different mutation types separately, so in theory one could have separate parameters for each mutation type (e.g. ‘Missense\_Mutation’ or ‘Silent’).
+Our procedure models different mutation types separately, so in theory one could have separate parameters for each mutation type (e.g. ‘Missense\_Mutation’ or ‘Frame\_Shift\_Ins’).
 However, doing so will vastly increase the computational complexity of fitting a generative model.
 It is also not particularly informative to fit parameters to extremely scarce mutation types.
 We therefore group mutation types together (and can filter some out if we don’t want to include them in our modelling).
 This will happen behind-the-scenes, but is worth knowing about to understand the outputs generated.
 Mutations types are grouped and filtered by the function `get_mutation_dictionary()`.
 In general we recommend separately modelling indel mutations (so that we can predict TIB later), synonymous mutations (as these don’t count towards TMB or TIB), and lumping together all other nonsynonymous mutation types.
 The function `get_mutation_dictionary()` produces a list of mutation types, with labels for their groupings.
 For example:

 ``` r
   kable(get_mutation_dictionary(), col.names = "Label")